brainflow-dev/brainflow/docs/SupportedBoards.rst

 Synthetic Board
 ----------------

 This board generates synthetic data and you dont need real hardware to use it.

-prepare_session args to select this board:
+To choose this board in BoardShim class please specify:

-- board Id: -1
+- board_id: -1
-- port: any string

 Supported platforms: